 The program of study may be individualized to a significant degree for the student's best professional and scholarly development.
-With approval from the Concentration Advisor, students may take relevant coursework in quantitative methods, Psychology, or Sociology to match their research interests.
+With approval from the Concentration Director, students may take relevant coursework in quantitative methods, Psychology or Sociology to match their research interests.

 Of the 6 required research credits, a minimum of 2 credits of BA 9999 must be taken.
 The other 4 credits may be taken in any combination of BA 9994, BA 9998, and BA 9999.
 Given that 6 credits constitute the minimum requirement, additional credits may be needed to fulfill the degree program's culminating experiences.
 Doctoral students must maintain continuous enrollment from matriculation to graduation.